Pangasinan: Marine

 Pangasinan is a major fish supplier in Luzon and a major producer of salt in the Philippines.
 It has extensive fishponds mostly for raising bangus or "milkfish" along the coasts of Lingayen Gulf and the South China Sea.
 Pangasinan's aquaculture includes oyster and sea urchin farms.

 Salt is also a major industry.
 In salt evaporation ponds seawater is mixed with sodium bicarbonate until the water evaporates and the salt remains.
 This is their ancient tradition inspired from Egypt.

 Agriculture

 The major crops in Pangasinan are rice, mangoes, corn, and sugar cane.
 Pangasinan has a land area of 536,819 hectares, and 44 percent of the total land area of Pangasinan is devoted to agricultural production.

 Financial

 Pangasinan has 593 banking and financing institutions.

 Health and education

 There are thousands of public schools and hundreds of private schools across the province for primary and secondary education.
+The province has six Schools Division Offices (SDOs), including four city SDOs corresponding to its number of cities.
+In 1991, the Schools Division Office of Pangasinan was split into Pangasinan I (based in Lingayen) and Pangasinan II (based in Binalonan) to address the growing population and educational demands.
+Pangasinan I covers the 1st, 2nd, and 3rd congressional districts, while Pangasinan II covers the 4th, 5th, and 6th.
 Many Pangasinans go to Metro Manila, Baguio, and the United States for tertiary and higher education.

 Pangasinan has 51 hospitals and clinics and 68 rural health units (as of July 2002).
-Although some residents go to other parts of the Philippines, Metro Manila, Europe and the United States for extensive medical tests and treatment, almost all Pangasinans go to the major medical centers in the cities of Dagupan, San Carlos and Urdaneta.
+Although some residents go to other parts of the Philippines, Metro Manila, Europe and the United States for extensive medical tests and treatment, almost all Pangasinense go to the major medical centers in the cities of Dagupan,Alaminos, San Carlos and Urdaneta.